I am the AMA - 2015/04

 JS: What is the best piece of advice you could give someone about improving his or her flying skills?

-The fact is that if a pilot is unable to determine how to fly better before the flight, it certainly isn’t going to occur to him or her anytime soon zooming around the sky at 50-plus mph reacting to whatever the plane is doing.
+The fact is, if a pilot is unable to determine how to fly better before the flight, it certainly isn't going to occur to him or her while zooming around the sky at 50-plus mph reacting to whatever the plane is doing.

-I know that many will respond, “I don’t want to think.
-I just want to have fun,” but the truth is that flying is a whole lot more fun when a person is flying well and making progress, versus those who spend their flights trying to make countless split-second decisions reacting to the plane.
+I know many will respond, "I don't want to think.
+I just want to have fun," but the truth is that flying is a whole lot more fun when a person is flying well and making progress, versus spending flights making countless split-second reactive decisions.